Robert Wynn (United States Army soldier): Military service

 Both Wynn and Powers were assigned to Easy Company at Camp Toccoa and received training under Captain Herbert Sobel.
 Wynn was made Sobel's runner in Camp Mackall.
 One night when Wynn was sent out to locate the platoons, he managed to get 'lost' and spent the night sleeping.
 Wynn explained to Sobel that he got lost because he could not see in the dark.
 He was replaced by Edward Tipper, who managed to offer further 'assistance' to Sobel.

 Wynn made his first combat jump into Normandy on D-Day.
 He linked up with other members of E Company.
 He participated in the Brécourt Manor Assault.
 When the group was attacking the first gun, Wynn was shot in the buttocks and fell into the trench.
 Wynn apologized to Winters, who was leading the attack, "I'm sorry, Lieutenant, I goofed.
 I goofed.
 I'm sorry."
 Later Winters in his biography Beyond the Band of Brothers wrote, "My God, it's beautiful when you think of a guy who was so dedicated to his company that he apologized for getting hit.
 Now here was a soldier – hit by enemy fire in Normandy on D-Day, behind the German lines, and he is more upset that he had let his buddies down than he was concerned with his own injury.
 Popeye's actions spoke for all of us".
 Carwood Lipton and Mike Ranney found Wynn on his way back to safe area, and they helped to apply sulfa on his wound.
 Wynn was then evacuated to Utah Beach, and was sent to a field hospital in England.
-Wynn was awarded the Bronze Star Medal and the Purple Heart for his action.

 In the hospital, Wynn was informed that if he stayed out of action for ninety days, he would be sent to another unit in the 101st Airborne.
 He persuaded a sergeant to send him back to Aldbourne with light duty papers and rejoined Easy on September 1, 1944.
 He threw away the papers when Easy was alerted for Operation Market Garden and fought with the company throughout the Holland campaign.

 Wynn also participated in the Battle of the Bulge in Bastogne where he shared a foxhole with Powers.

 During the fight in Haguenau, Wynn was chosen for a patrol mission across the Moder River led by Sergeant Ken Mercier.
 While the men were crossing the river, Wynn fell into the water.
 Wynn could not swim and he started screaming.
 Clancy Lyall, fellow Easy Company soldier, later said: "I think he must have woken up all the Germans with all his screaming!"
 Wynn survived, and would fight with Easy Company until the end of the war.